 I’ve seen these landing pages convert as high as 80%, with the right audience going to them.
 There is a clear call to action, an enticing reason to act, and nothing to detract from this goal.

-If you’re running ads to a landing page, you might see your conversion rate go down into the 30% range, that would be considered pretty good.
+If you’re running ads to a sales landing page, you might see your conversion rate go down into the 30% range, that would be considered pretty good.

 3. Multiple ways to convert (exit intent popup, click to open popup, direct opt-in)